Kyczan/lectures-scheduler/README.md

 ## Setup

-First copy `.env.tmp` to `.env` and set mySQL database details and google credentials for authentication.
+First copy `.env.example` to `.env` and set mySQL database details and google credentials for authentication.

 Run `setup_db.sql` in mySQL database.